Iqbal Hussain: Hougang United

+Trials at Sukhothai

-He went for trials in Thailand where he was offered a contract with Thai League 1 side Sukhothai.
+Iqbal went for trials in Thailand where he was offered a contract with Thai League 1 side, Sukhothai.
 However, the deal collapsed at the last minute.

 Geylang International

-He signed for the Eagles for the 2020 season and scored twice in his 2nd appearance for the team.
+Iqbal signed for the Eagles for the 2020 Singapore Premier League season and scored twice in his 2nd appearance for the team.

 Chennai City

-Iqbal became the first Singaporean to play in the I-League when he signed for Chennai City FC in December 2020.
-In the final game of the season, Iqbal scored the winner in the 94th minute to help his team finish 2-1 winners over already relegated NEROCA F.C. for his 3rd goal in 3 games.
+Iqbal became the first Singaporean to play in the I-League when he signed for Chennai City in December 2020.
+In the final game of the season, Iqbal scored the winner in the 94th minute to help his team finish 2-1 winners over already relegated NEROCA for his 3rd goal in 3 games.
 He scored 3 goals and made 2 assists in 10 games to help his team starve off relegation.

 Balestier Khalsa

-After a great stint with the I-League side Chennai City FC in India, Iqbal returned to his home country and signed for the Singapore Premier League side Balestier Khalsa for the remainder of the 2021 season.
-He made his first start for the Tigers in a 3-2 loss to developmental side Young Lions.
+After a great stint with the I-League side Chennai City in India, Iqbal returned to his home country and signed for the Singapore Premier League side Balestier Khalsa for the remainder of the 2021 season.
+He made his first start for the Tigers in a 3–2 loss to developmental side Young Lions.

+Returned to Geylang International

+After a year of being a free agent, Iqbal re-joined his former club, Geylang International for the 2023 season.

 International career

-Iqbal Hussain was part of the Singapore national under-23 team that won the bronze medal at the 2013 Southeast Asian Games.
+Iqbal was part of the Singapore national under-23 team that won the bronze medal at the 2013 Southeast Asian Games.

-Iqbal Hussain was called up to the senior team in July 2013.

 Iqbal represented Singapore U23 at the 2014 Asian Games.

-He made his senior international debut in the 35th minute of a friendly match against Papua New Guinea on 6 September 2014.
+Iqbal was called up to the senior team in July 2013.
+However, he made his senior international debut in the 35th minute of a friendly match against Papua New Guinea on 6 September 2014.

 He earned the last of his seven Lions caps in 2019.

+On 12 September 2023, Iqbal returns to the Singapore squad and was on the starting line up against Chinese Taipei making his first cap since 2019.
+He had earned praises for his performance throughout the match.